-Children of all races, religions and ethnic backgrounds are encouraged to apply for enrollment.
+Children of all races, religions, and ethnic backgrounds are encouraged to apply for enrollment.
 We take pride in the diverse group of students currently enrolled.
 Although the majority of the children attend the two neighborhood D.C. public schools, Lafayette Elementary and Murch Elementary, children from other public and private schools are welcome and, in fact, are already enrolled.
 The ASP staff members meet the students at Lafayette and walk them to CCPC.
 The church van is used by other ASP staff members to pick up the students at Murch and transport them to CCPC.
 The children who attend other schools arrive by transportation arranged by their parents.

-The students in the After-School Program perform community service projects during the year by making holiday cards for the residents of Ingleside, cleaning nearby streams of trash, or making Christmas stockings for the patients at Children’s Hospital.
+The students in the After School Program perform community service projects during the year by making holiday cards for the residents of Ingleside, cleaning nearby streams of trash, or making Christmas stockings for the patients at Children’s Hospital.
 Many sign up to be pen pals with children in after school programs in other parts of the United States.

-Registration occurs in late March for those currently enrolled and mid-April for those new to the program.
-We welcome visitors anytime in our classrooms, so please stop by any afternoon and see what is happening on the third floor.
+Registration occurs in late March for those currently enrolled and in mid-April for those new to the program.
+We welcome visitors anytime in our classrooms, so please stop by on any afternoon and see what is happening on the third floor.